Day 1 - Flight to Namibia

 On the first day of your actual safari, you are met at your guesthouse after breakfast and taken to meet the group and guide.
 It's a fairly long drive today but the stunning scenery as you drive through the Khomas Hochland highlands, over the escarpment and down on to the gravel plains should capture your attention throughout.

 Your destination is the Kulala Adventurer Camp situated on the private Kulala Wilderness Reserve.
-The semi-permanent camp is set up exclusively for your safari group, under large, shady camelthorn trees and in a picturesque area of the desert.
-Accommodation here is in canvas dome-tents, each with an en suite 'bush' bathroom complete with flush toilet and bucket shower.
+The semi-permanent camp is set up exclusively for your safari group in a picturesque area of the desert.
+Accommodation here is in canvas dome-tents set on platforms under a shade roof, each with an en suite 'bush' bathroom complete with flush toilet and shower with hot/cold running water.

 A drive deep into the Namib Desert's spectacular Great Dune Field the following morning makes your early wake-up call worthwhile.
 Travelling through the reserve's private gate and following the path of the ephemeral Tsauchab River, you'll reach Sossusvlei, where the river's course is finally swallowed into a great mass of apricot dunes.
 Arriving here while the morning light is soft shows you one of Namibia's most photogenic landscapes; a sea of dunes with some towering up to 300m high.
 Those with the energy to climb a dune are rewarded with a stunning view from the top.
 In the afternoon, with your guide, you look more closely at the private Kulala Reserve's unique fauna and flora.
 Desert-adapted antelope such as springbok and gemsbok can be seen on the reserve, along with the puckish ostrich.
 Smaller creatures like the bat-eared fox, the black-backed jackal and the Cape fox can also be spotted if you're lucky.
 Dine under a canopy of stars each evening accompanied by a chorus of barking geckos.